chatswithjc/godisgood/content/en/docs/book/god-cares.md

 I am a seeker.
 I am committed to let God love me every day and seek God’s will in the reading of the Bible and the direction of the Holy Spirit.

-> "Turn not to the right hand nor to the left: remove thy foot from evil."
-(Proverbs 4:27, KJV)
+> "Turn not to the right hand nor to the left: remove thy foot from evil." *(Proverbs 4:27 KJV)*

 > "Jesus said to him, ‘I am the way, the truth, and the life.
-No one comes to the Father except through Me.’"
-(John 14:6)
+No one comes to the Father except through Me.’" *(John 14:6)*

 > "Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.
-Because narrow is the gate and difficult is the way which leads to life, and there are few who find it.”
-(Matthew 7:13-14)
+Because narrow is the gate and difficult is the way which leads to life, and there are few who find it.” *(Matthew 7:13-14)*

 **THE LONELINESS OF A RELATIONSHIP WITH GOD IS A NARROW ROAD**